kingdave4/My-Portfolio/content/Blog/Ansibleblog.md

 ### YAML Formatting is Strict
 YAML doesn’t tolerate mistakes.
-Be careful with spacing and indentation—especially in nested structures.
+Be careful with spacing and indentation especially in nested structures.

 ## What's Next?
 Though I’ve only scratched the surface of Ansible, I’m excited to incorporate it into more of my personal projects, especially for: